 Female impotence – A misconception

 Impotence, commonly known as erectile dysfunction (ED), is a term primarily associated with male sexual health.
 It refers to the inability to achieve or maintain an erection sufficient for sexual intercourse.
-However, it's important to note that women can also experience sexual health problems, although these are categorised differently under the umbrella term Female Sexual Dysfunction (FSD).
+However, it's important to note that women can also experience sexual health problems, although these are categorised differently under the umbrella term female sexual dysfunction (FSD).

 Female sexual dysfunction: Types and prevalence

-Female sexual dysfunction covers a range of difficulties that can affect a woman's ability to experience sexual arousal, desire, satisfaction, and orgasm.
+FSD covers a range of difficulties that can affect a woman's ability to experience sexual arousal, desire, satisfaction, and orgasm.
 These issues can have different causes, including physical, psychological and relationship factors.
 Some of the more common types of female sexual dysfunction include:

-Female Orgasmic Disorder: Women with this disorder have difficulty reaching orgasm or may not experience orgasm at all, despite adequate sexual stimulation.
+Female orgasmic disorder: Women with this disorder have difficulty reaching orgasm or may not experience orgasm at all, despite adequate sexual stimulation.
 This can lead to frustration and dissatisfaction with sexual activity.

 Female sexual arousal disorder: This disorder involves difficulty in achieving or maintaining sexual arousal during sexual activity, leading to reduced lubrication and discomfort.

-Genitourinary Pain / Penetration Disorder: Formerly known as vaginismus and dyspareunia, this disorder involves pain during intercourse, making penetration difficult or impossible.
+Genitourinary pain / Penetration disorder: Formerly known as vaginismus and dyspareunia, this disorder involves pain during intercourse, making penetration difficult or impossible.
 It can be caused by physical problems such as infection or psychological factors such as anxiety.

 Other specified and unspecified female sexual dysfunction: This category includes other sexual health issues that don't fit neatly into the categories above, but still affect a woman's sexual experience and well-being.

-Statistics on the prevalence of female sexual dysfunction vary, partly due to the complexity and diversity of these conditions and the stigma associated with discussing sexual health openly.
+Statistics on the prevalence of FSD vary, partly due to the complexity and diversity of these conditions and the stigma associated with discussing sexual health openly.
 However, studies suggest that a significant proportion of women experience some form of sexual dysfunction at some point in their lives.
 According to research published in the Journal of Sexual Medicine, prevalence rates for female sexual dysfunction range from 25% to 63%, depending on the population studied, and the criteria used to define sexual dysfunction.

 Can women suffer from impotence?